shouryan01/phaser-game-template/README.md

 # phaser-game-template
-a game template to quickly start making phaser javascript games
+A game template to quickly start making javascript games using the Phaser game engine.